ts33kr/granite/README.md

 In this paragraph we will give you a brief overview of the features that make Granite what it is.
-Most of the highlights will refer to the files containing source code, either as a part of implementation or as a usage example, please bear with us on this one, as it is the most up-to-date sort of documentation that we have, due to the fact that our project is very rapidly evolving and enhancing, changing.
+Most of the highlights will refer to the files containing source code, either as a part of implementation or as a usage example; please bear with us on this one, as it is the most up-to-date sort of documentation that we have, due to the fact that our project is young and its design changes and evoles rapidly.
 Below follows a bullet-list of highlights currently implemented.
 We also strongly encourage you to browse over the project source codes and discover missing pieces there that are missing from documentation.